Thank you for your interest in a tour of our plant!

 - Accident avoidance.
 Be very careful when turning off Hwy 1 onto our access road.
 It is a sharp right turn immediately at the end of the metal guard rail as you finish crossing the river.
 There is no room to taper off of Hwy 1 and drivers behind you will not expect anyone to slow down there.

 - Minimum age.
 The plant is an industrial site with many elevated platforms.
-To prevent falls, children younger than third grade are typically not allowed as they can fall through the railings.
+To prevent falls, children younger than third grade are typically not allowed due to a risk of falling through the railings.

-How to contact us to request a tour
+Three ways to contact us to request a tour:

 Thanks again and we look forward to explaining how we turn wastewater into a new water source for the peninsula, electricity for our plant and fertilizer for farms!!